honno/coinflip/tests/randtests/README.rst

 <https://hypothesis.readthedocs.io/en/latest/quickstart.html#writing-tests>`_
 to randomness tests, pass them to the implementations and our own, and see if the results are in the same ballpark.

+We can also test the same NIST examples on the implementations through ``implementations/test_implementations.py``, which also helps contextualise our own randomness tests.